-- 9.6 If the Trustee sets aside some but less than all of the trust estate to be held as a separate trust, the portion of the trust estate not set aside will continue to be administered under the provisions of this trust instrument. - 9.7 It is my intention that this power to distribute all or any part of the trust estate in one or more separate trusts shall be exercised only when and to the least extent necessary to provide for specific needs or special situations that cannot be addressed appropriately or efficiently under the provisions of this trust instrument.
+9.6 If the Trustee sets aside some but less than all of the trust estate to be held as a separate trust, the portion of the trust estate not set aside will continue to be administered under the provisions of this trust instrument.

+9.7 It is my intention that this power to distribute all or any part of the trust estate in one or more separate trusts shall be exercised only when and to the least extent necessary to provide for specific needs or special situations that cannot be addressed appropriately or efficiently under the provisions of this trust instrument.
 If the power to distribute in further trust is exercised, it must be exercised in a manner that is consistent with my intentions as set forth in clause 6 or 7, in a manner it believes that I would exercise that power if I were the Trustee.
-In doing so, the Independent Trustee should take into account my values and beliefs as I have expressed them to the Trustee and to other persons, whether set forth in writing (including written communications from me to the Independent Trustee after the execution of this trust instrument) or orally.
+In doing so, the Independent Trustee and to other persons, whether set forth in writing (including written communications from me to the Independent Trustee after the execution of this trust instrument) or orally.
 If I am disabled or deceased, the Independent Trustee may consult with members of my family, friends, and advisers as appropriate for guidance in determining whether a in what manner to exercise this power.
-Nevertheless, no communications from me to the Independent Trustee after the execution of this trust instrument will be binding upon the Independent Trustee.
-All decisions concerning the exercise of the power under this clause 9 will be made by the Independent Trustee alone and in its sole judgment. - k.
+Nevertheless, no communications from me to the Independent Trustee of the Independent Trustee after the execution of the Independent Trustee after the executions from me to the Independent Trustee forguidance in determining whether a in what manner to exercise this power.
+Nevertheless, no communications from me to the Independent Trustee.
+All decisions concerning the exercise of the power under this clause 9 will be made by the Independent Trustee alone and in its sole judgment.

+k.
 Substitution Power.
 The settlor retains the right to reacquire assets by substituting assets of equivalent value.
 This is included to cause the trust to be a grantor trust, but this is a very desirable power that settlors like to have over trust assets.
 The clause can now be inserted with comfort that the clause will not cause estate inclusion under \$2036 in light of Rev. Rul.
 2008-22.
 This trust form provision also gives the settlor the authority to release the substitution power.